stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2022-10-23: [StGit v2.0.0-rc.2][v2.0.0-rc.2] has been released.

+This second 2.0 release candidate repairs several bugs and refines how git options are passed-through in `stg diff`, `stg show`, and `stg email` commands.

+This will likely be the final release candidate before the 2.0.0 release.

+See the [changelog](changelog/) for all the details on this release.

 ### 2022-09-30: [StGit v2.0.0-rc.1][v2.0.0-rc.1] has been released.

 This first 2.0 release candidate brings a new look to the online help thanks to